Michel Donnet: Flight to freedom

 After release in German-occupied Belgium, he met his former colleague sergeant-pilot Léon Divoy, and they briefly planned to build an aircraft with which to escape to England.
 Their search for a propeller suggested that there was one still attached to a complete stored aeroplane.
 That proved to be a Stampe et Vertongen SV-4B (OO-ATD) which was owned by Baron Thierry d'Huart.
 It was stored in a locked small hangar at his property, the Chateau de Terblock outside Brussels.

 Although German troops were stationed at the chateau, Donnet and Divoy spent four months preparing their plan, with the help of many trusted friends and the Belgian Resistance.
 This involved bicycle rides of three hours from the Stockel area of Brussels to Terbloc and return at night, improvisation of flying instruments, obtaining scarce petrol, and testing systems.

-Divoy won the toss to pilot the SV-4B, but the aircraft had dual controls so Donnet could assist him.
-On 19 May 1941, they planned to fly, but the engine failed to start and they abandoned that first attempt.
-More work delayed the second attempt, but finally at 0245 on 5 July 1941, they took off and headed approximately west-north-west towards the coast.
-After narrowly avoiding a searchlight, the engine stopped, but eventually picked up again.
+Divoy won the toss to pilot the SV-4B, but the aircraft had dual controls so Donnet would assist him.
+On 19 May 1941, they planned to fly, but the engine failed to start and the first attempt was abandoned.
+More work delayed the second attempt; finally at 0245 on 5 July 1941, they took off and headed approximately west-north-west towards the coast.
+After narrowly avoiding a searchlight, the engine stopped, but eventually picked up.
 After about two hours' flying, they sighted land during sunrise, but the geography did not match the intended destination in Kent.
 The engine started running roughly, so they landed at the nearest suitable landing area in a field.
-They quickly confirmed that they were in England, and headed on foot towards the nearest police station that turned out to be at Thorpe-le-Soken, near Clacton, Essex.
+They quickly confirmed that they were in England, and headed on foot towards the nearest police station, Thorpe-le-Soken, near Clacton, Essex.

 The Stampe SV-4B was later camouflaged and marked 'J7777', then impressed into service with No. 24 Sqn and then No. 510 Sqn, finally marked MX457 and nominally based at RAF Hendon.
 In 1945, it was returned to its owner Thierry d'Huart in Belgium.

 RAF service

 On 26 July 1941, Donnet was accepted by the RAF Volunteer Reserve.
-On 27 July 1941, with Léon Divoy, he joined No. 61 OTU (Operational Training Unit) at RAF Heston where as a Pilot Officer he converted to operation of Spitfires.
+On 27 July 1941, with Léon Divoy, he joined No. 61 (OTU) at RAF Heston where as a Pilot Officer he converted to operation of Spitfires.
 On 7 September 1941, he was briefly posted to No. 143 Squadron RAF.